 The beds below are fairly representative of some of the best options priced from under £200 to over £1,000.

 Kidspace Domino Metal Bunk Bed – a great value for money budget option.
 This tubular metal bed comes in black, white or silver grey.
 Available as a frame only or with standard or premium mattresses.
-L197 × W98.5 × H153 cm. £129 – £289 from very.co.uk
+L197 × W98.5 × H153 cm.
+From £119 (plus standard delivery charge of £19.99) at very.co.uk

 Kidspace Cyber Bunk Bed – a trendy metal frame bunk bed with the option of different coloured panels and stair treads in blue, pink, green or black.
 Ideal for adding a splash of colour to a plain bedroom.
 The frame is silver which is fashionable but fairly neutral.
 Easily splits into 2 standard single beds at a later date, so a good long-term purchase.
-L197 × W98.5 × H153 cm. £149 from very.co.uk
+L197 × W98.5 × H153 cm.
+From £149 (plus standard delivery charge of £19.99) at very.co.uk

 New Novara Bunkbed – a blend of modern and traditional styling with a choice of a white painted or natural pine frame.
-L202 × W98 × H150 cm. £249 – £429 from very.co.uk
+L202 × W98 × H150 cm.
+From £249 (plus standard delivery charge of £19.99) at very.co.uk

 Wilton Bunk Bed – matching bunk beds with a slatted head and foot board, fixed ladder and substantial safety rails on the top bunk.
 The beds can be split and used as two singles at a later date.
 Available in natural pine or painted white.
 L198 x W105 x H153 cm. £299 from johnlewis.com